natsunoyuki/Data_Science/README.md

 Files
 -----
 ● auto_regression.py: scripts to create auto regression data.
+● bayes_opt_hyperparams_search.ipynb: example showing how to use Bayesian Optimization to do a hyperparameter search.
 ● create_lstm_data.py: scripts to create data for LSTM neural network modelling.
 ● download_stock_data.py: wrapper function to download stock data from Yahoo Finance using the yfinance library.
 ● linear_inversion.py: codes to perform linear inversion/regression using several different methods.